bbeeken/HelpDeskAiAgent/docs/API.md

 This document lists the available HTTP endpoints provided by the HelpDesk service.
 Each endpoint includes a brief description and the HTTP method used.

+## Site Access Requirements

+Non-admin callers must include a `site_id` whenever searching for or modifying tickets.
+The application infers a user's site from the conversation context and rejects attempts to create or update tickets for other locations.
+Only administrators may omit the `site_id` or act across multiple sites.

 ## Ticket Endpoints

 All ticket operations are prefixed with `/ticket` (singular).
 The old `/tickets`